 1. Sustainable Construction

-The Grand Soleil BLUE, built with the Composite® technology developed by Italian startup NLComp, marks a breakthrough in boat construction through the use of thermoplastic resin, a choice aimed at solving one of the most critical issues in the maritime industry: end-of-life disposal.
+The Grand Soleil BLUE, built with the Composite® technology developed by the Italian startup NLComp, marks a breakthrough in boat building through the use of thermoplastic resin, a choice aimed at addressing one of the most significant issues in the maritime industry: end-of-life disposal.

 2. Thermoplastic Sails

-The sails are made from thermoplastic materials, thus committing to reducing environmental impact.
+The sails are made from thermoplastic materials, thereby committing to reducing environmental impact.
 Developed by OneSails, the 4T FORTET™ sails are the world's first "green sails."
-Their membranes and assembly process are designed to meet the highest standards of environmental impact and recyclability.
-Traditional glues, resins, and solvents have been replaced by an innovative hot-melt process, while the base polymer is 100% recyclable using standard waste disposal methods.
+Their membranes and assembly process are designed to meet the highest standards in environmental impact and recyclability.
+Traditional glues, resins, and solvents have been replaced by an innovative hot-melt fusion process, while the base polymer is 100% recyclable according to standard waste disposal methods.

-This design allows easy separation of accessories and components of the boat, similar to practices in the automotive industry for end-of-life products.
-This critical process ensures that each part of the Grand Soleil BLUE can be effectively disassembled and recycled, minimizing environmental impact.
+This design allows easy separation of accessories and components of the boat, similar to practices in the automobile industry for end-of-life products.
+This critical process ensures that each part of the Grand Soleil BLUE can be efficiently dismantled and recycled, minimizing environmental impact.

 4. Solar Panels

-The installation of solar panels provides renewable energy autonomy by recharging the battery bank that powers the electric motor and onboard services.
-With the standard battery, the Grand Soleil BLUE can sail 30 nautical miles at about 5 knots, which translates to 6 hours of continuous engine operation or 12 hours with doubled batteries.
-The integrated photovoltaic system, manufactured by Solbian, with a capacity of about 340 W, is fully integrated into the roof hatch, walkable, and equipped with a non-slip finish.
-This system not only recharges the motor battery but also transfers excess energy to the service battery bank, ensuring optimal load balancing for overall energy efficiency.
+The installation of solar panels provides renewable energy autonomy by recharging the battery bank powering the electric motor and onboard services.
+With the standard battery, the Grand Soleil BLUE can sail 30 nautical miles at about 5 knots, resulting in 6 hours of continuous motor operation or 12 hours with doubled batteries.
+The integrated photovoltaic system, made by Solbian, with a power of around 340 W, is fully integrated into the coachroof, walkable, and equipped with a non-slip finish.
+This system recharges not only the motor battery but also transfers excess energy to the service battery bank, ensuring optimal load balancing for overall energy efficiency.

 5. Electric Propulsion

 A 6 kW electric motor with a direct drive Pod Drive from E-Propulsion.
-This compact, low-maintenance solution guarantees absolute silence onboard and is plug-and-play.
-Ideal for zero-emission navigation, it promotes a more sustainable future by reducing environmental impact.
+This compact, low-maintenance solution guarantees absolute silence onboard and a plug-and-play installation.
+Ideal for zero-emission sailing, it supports a more sustainable future by reducing environmental impact.

 6. Hydrogen Generation

-During navigation, the E-Propulsion Pod Drive efficiently recharges the Grand Soleil BLUE’s batteries through hydrogen generation – the water flow generated by the propeller's movement when the boat is sailing.
+During navigation, the E-Propulsion Pod Drive motor efficiently recharges the Grand Soleil BLUE's batteries through hydrogen generation – the water flow produced by the movement of the propeller when the boat is sailing.
 This system ensures a minimum recharge of 240 W even at about 6 knots.

 7. Lithium Batteries